In storm-struck Texas, Biden’s personal touch is muted by the pandemic

 But Biden’s personal touch was muted after he grounded his campaign in March amid the coronavirus pandemic, which turned large rallies into potential superspreader events and made people think twice about close interactions.

-Biden, who at 79 faced a higher risk of suffering some of the worst symptoms of the coronavirus, turned his basement into a television studio, conducting TV interviews and making speeches from there.
+Biden, who in his late 70s faces a higher risk of suffering some of the worst symptoms of the coronavirus, turned his basement into a television studio, conducting TV interviews and making speeches from there.
 He traveled minimally — often to other parts of Delaware, his home state.

-That decreased travel continued into Biden’s presidency, making it a rarity in this age of near-constant presidential travel.
+That decreased travel has continued into Biden’s presidency, making it a rarity in this age of near-constant presidential travel.
 All but two of his official trips in the first month of his presidency were in the D.C. area.
-White House press secretary Jen Psaki said that the administration has been strategic about travel because a presidential visit can strain local resources, especially officials who are dealing with a widespread disaster response.
+White House press secretary Jen Psaki said the administration has been strategic about travel because a presidential visit can strain local resources, especially officials who are dealing with a widespread disaster response.

 On Friday’s trip, Biden also reiterated his message of bipartisanship, though some Republicans have complained that he honors the concept more in his words than his deeds.